dotnet/roslyn/README.md

 1. Verify the license is suitable for your goal as it appears in the LICENSE and stylecop.json files and the Directory.Build.props file's `PackageLicenseExpression` property.
 1. Reset or replace the badges at the top of this file.
+1. Check and maybe change any variable groups referenced in the .yml files.
+Search for `- group:` to find them.

 ### Maintaining your repo based on this template